 Find a meaningful reason to make your life playful again.
 Prioritize play in some way, even in tiny ways.
 Let yourself smile more, laugh louder, play games, and look at the world around you in wonder.
 Forget the complaints and focus on the positive.

 Do something because it makes someone else smile, and you’ll find it’s hard not to smile, too.
-We all have storms, but if we can help each other through them, if we can be a source of uplift for others and ourselves, and if we can weather anything because we know our spirit cannot be hurt, we can watch how quickly the sunlight returns to us.
+We all have storms, but if we can help each other through them, if we can be a source of uplift, and if we can weather anything because we know our spirit cannot be hurt, we’ll watch how quickly the sun rises again.

 I derive my happiness from the process of moving in the direction of my choosing.

 Engage yourself in this moment.
-When you’re in a state of flow, time seems to stop, you are deeply present in the moment, and you’re using your strengths in an activity which requires all of your attention.
-Engaging in flow activity which you find meaningful will make you happy.
-This has been shown again and again in studies of flow, as I learned in this happiness course, and in my own personal experiences.
+When you’re in a state of flow, time seems to stop, you’re deeply present in the moment, and you’re using your strengths in an activity which requires all of your attention.

 So long as we’re engaged in meaningful pursuits, we can enjoy the journey–the hills and the valleys, roadblocks and all.